 When will I get my costume?

-Costumes will be given out the week before Thanksgiving Break.
+Costumes will be given out after Spring Break.
 All accounts must be zero to receive costume.

 What is included with my costume?